robinrodricks/FluentListView/README.md

 Previous versions used delegates to provide a subset of this functionality.
 These delegates – CellToolTipGetter and HeaderToolTipGetter delegates – still function, but the events provide much great scope for customisation.

 All of this extra functionality comes with a small cost.
 This functionality is beyond what a standard .NET ToolTip can provide.
-Because of this, you cannot assign a standard ToolTip to an FluentListView in the IDE.
+Because of this, you cannot assign a standard ToolTip to a FluentListView in the IDE.
 Well, actually you can (at least until I can figure out how to prevent it) but you shouldn’t.
 If you do, you will get an assertion error the first time a tooltip tries to show.